aerickt/lapwing-for-beginners/src/Chapter-21.md

 ## Ambiguous glide vowels

 In some words containing glides represented with `KWR` or `W`, the proceeding vowel sound is spelled with two letters.
-The sound itself is an unstressed schwa (a "short vowel"), and so the **second** vowel letter is what determines which key to use.
+The sound itself is an unstressed schwa (a *short vowel*), and so the **second** vowel letter is what determines which key to use.

 Here are some examples to illustrate: